-As I was looking for a flock to shepherd this morning, I came across a medium sized church looking for a lead pastor-teacher.
-You get an education looking at the job descriptions and expectations congregations have for their preacher.
-You might think that a church looking for a preacher would ask themselves first and foremost, “What does God say preachers must be and do?” and then write that down as a job description, since that is God’s job description.
+Periodically I spend time looking at sites that list churches looking for pastors.
+It is very educational for you get to see what criteria churches have for their preacher and compare that to what Christ wants for His Church.
+Sadly, there is often no similarities.
+I came across a medium sized church looking for a lead pastor-teacher.
+I examined the church's job description and expectations.
+No Scriptures were included!
+You might think that a church looking for a preacher would ask themselves first and foremost, “What does God's Word say preachers must be and do?” and then write that down as a job description, since that it is Jesus' Church and He is the head.
 But no, usually they turn to the business world.
 They craft a job description and have expectations for what looks like the CEO of a corporation, not a preacher of God’s Word.

 One of the important resolutions every preacher must make is to make sure he does what God wants him to do, not what men want him to do.
 This may seem obvious, but many preachers, especially those just out of seminary, fall into the trap of trying to please men rather than God.
 This leads to failed ministry and exasperated preachers of the Word.